 According to the Council of Popular and Indigenous Organizations of Honduras (COPINH), more than 300 hydroelectric dams are planned for Honduras, of which 49 are on COPINH lands.
 Eight hundred seventy-two contracts have been handed out to corporations for mining alone, with many others created for mega-tourism, wind energy, and logging projects.
 The majority of these are planned for indigenous lands.
 Of those, all are in violation of International Labor Organization Convention 169, to which Honduras is a signatory, allowing free, prior, and informed consent by indigenous peoples before development may take place in their territories.

 The many planned extraction projects -- in a country slightly larger than the state of Virginia -- add up to the need of the Honduran and US governments to subjugate the population.
 Quiescence and compliance are essential for the national elite and multinational corporations to make their profits.
 So here are a few more relevant numbers.
 Honduras has 12,000 soldiers -- one for every 717 people, for a county not expected to go to war.
 Its 2013 "defense" budget was $230 million.
+There are between 10 and 12 US bases in Honduras.
 Since 2009, the US has invested as much as $45 million in construction funds for just one of those bases, Soto Cano, commonly known as Palmerola.
 Last year, US taxpayers footed $5.25 million in direct military aid, and much more in training for 164 soldiers at the School of the Americas/Western Hemisphere Institute for Security Operation.
 Three hundred seventy-two US military personnel are in the country.

 Given that state control is often attained through violence, a few more figures become relevant.
 One hundred one environmental activists were killed in Honduras between 2010 and 2014, making it the most dangerous country anywhere in which to try to defend the Earth.